 - Spiritual Care (Spiritual Care and Learning Centre)

 Student Support and Case Management promotes student rights and responsibilities through the administration of the Student Code of Conduct, Residence Code of Conduct and the Athletic Code of Conduct.
 By addressing behavioural expectations for student civility and personal conduct we contribute to the University’s efforts to create and enhance the ethical environment of the campus community.
 We strive for the implementation of a fair and efficient Student Conduct Process with an emphasis on informal resolution and educational and restorative outcomes.

 We are committed to providing an opportunity for peer involvement in each of the three codes of conduct in order to enhance the student experience and ensure our goal of a fair and efficient process.

-Since 1931 the Campus Store has been committed to serving the McMaster community.
-In addition to being the student’s source for textbooks, the Campus Store also provides a wide range of services and products such as clothing, giftware, computers, stationery, a large selection of general interest books.
+Since 1931, the Campus Store has been committed to serving the McMaster community.
+In addition to being students’ source for textbooks, the Campus Store also provides a wide range of services and products such as clothing, giftware, computers, stationery, a large selection of general interest books.
 The Campus Store also provides over $500,000 a year to the campus community, enhancing student services, providing funding for student groups and contributing to the quality of student life on campus.